Roofing contractors in

 Frequently Asked Questions

-Do I need a license to do roofing work in Lansing, MI?
+Do I need a license to do roofing work in Lansing, Michigan?

-Yes, Michigan requires a residential builder license for any roofing work over $600.
-You must pass the PSI exam and maintain a $50,000 surety bond.
+Yes, Michigan requires a residential builders license for roofing work over $600.
+Projects under $600 require handyman registration.
 Source: Michigan Department of Licensing and Regulatory Affairs.

 When is roofing season in Lansing?